1942 Facts, Fun Trivia and History

 Calvin Graham was 12 years old and enlisted in the Navy in 1942.
-During WW2, was awarded The Bronze Star, Purple Heart other medals.
+During WW2, he was awarded The Bronze Star, Purple Heart, and other medals.
 They were taken away because he was underage.
 President Jimmy Carter Approved all the medals except his Purple Heart to be reinstated.
 His Purple Heart was reinstated in 1994.

-During World War II, penicillin was scarce, so it was common to collect urine from patients to recycle penicillin.
+During World War II, penicillin was scarce, so it was expected to collect urine from patients to recycle penicillin.

 Lyudmila Pavlichenko, a female Soviet sniper with 309 credited kills, toured the US in 1942 to gain support for a second front in Nazi-occupied Europe.
 Of course, the press was more interested in her appearance and if she wore make-up on the front lines.